JerryLMJ/LMJDropdownMenu/README.en.md

 ## Update log

+- **2020.10.27（3.0.2）：**
+This update adds several properties: the right margin and color of the rotation arrow, the right margin of the option icon, and the height of the option divider.

 - **2020.10.22（3.0.1）：**
 This update adds a height limiting property to the list of options, as well as related Settings.
 When there are too many options, you can scroll through the options list to show all the options.